 Methodology of the study "Greenhouse gas balancing of the hot strip galvanizing and tube production of the Wuppermann Group"

-The investigation was based on a life cycle assessment or life cycle analysis according to DIN EN ISO 14040.
-This provides the framework for assessing the potential environmental impact of a product system over its entire life cycle.
-The process is divided into four phases: Definition of the objective and scope of the study, Life Cycle Inventory, impact assessment and evaluation.
-It provides an opportunity to record all relevant potential impacts (with a focus on greenhouse gas emissions) on the environmental media.
-This climate impact is expressed in kg CO2 equivalents per kg (CO2-eq./kg) of hot-dip galvanized steel strip.
-The environmental impact of all other greenhouse gas emissions, e.g. methane, is converted via a standardized value into a value comparable to CO2.
+The Fraunhofer UMSICHT Institute was commissioned to prepare a greenhouse gas balance of the hot strip galvanizing and tube production of the Wuppermann Group and to compare the results of the galvanizing process with the cold strip galvanizing process commonly used on the market.
+The study was based on a life cycle assessment or life cycle analysis following DIN EN ISO 14040.
+This provides the framework for assessing the potential environmental impacts of a product system over its entire life cycle.
+The investigation is divided into four phases: Definition of the objective and scope of the study, life cycle inventory, impact assessment and evaluation.
+It offers the possibility of recording all relevant potential impacts (with a focus on greenhouse gas emissions) on the environmental media.
+This climate impact is presented in kg CO2 equivalents per kg (CO2-eq./kg) of hot-dip galvanized steel strip.
+The environmental impact of all other greenhouse gas emissions, e.g. methane, is converted into a value comparable to CO2 using a standardized method.

 In order to assess the total environmental impact caused by the production of one kilogram of hot-dip galvanized steel strip or one kilogram of longitudinally welded steel tube, a system room extension is required.
 The actual life cycle assessment therefore includes not only the primary data of the manufacturing processes at Wuppermann itself, but also secondary data of downstream or upstream processes.
 This primarily includes the production of zinc (if applicable), the provision of electricity and the transport of raw materials to the plants.